 - Candidates attaining high scores based on the application review will then be invited to participate in Res.
-Life 101, a three part leadership workshop instructed by Residence Life professional staff.
+Life 101, a four part leadership workshop instructed by Residence Life professional staff.

 - Candidates will be notified of their status via their student emails.

 - Single room in assigned hall

 - Full university meal plan

 - Opportunity to work additional security shifts with a $10/hour pay rate